gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-kubergrunt-minikube/README.md

 ## Apply the Terraform Code

 Now that we have a working Kubernetes cluster, and all the prerequisite tools are installed, we are ready to deploy Tiller!
-To deploy Tiller, we will use the example Terraform code at the root of this repo:
+To deploy Tiller, we will use the example Terraform code in this folder:

 1. If you haven't already, clone this repo:
     - `git clone https://github.com/gruntwork-io/terraform-kubernetes-helm.git`
-1. Make sure you are at the root of this repo:
+1. Make sure you are in the example folder:
-    - `cd terraform-kubernetes-helm`
+    - `cd terraform-kubernetes-helm/examples/8s-tiller-kubergrunt-minikube`
 1. Initialize terraform:
     - `terraform init`
 1. Apply the terraform code: